With this year-round exhibition the Zeeuws Museum celebrated the 400th year of birth of fellow townsman Johannes Goedaert (1617–1668).

 Copy editor: Antoine Vanhemelrijk

-Special thanks to all who read and thought along!
-This exhibition would not have been possible without the collecting mania and perseverance of Kees Beaart, a former biology teacher and nature lover.
-In 1996 he discovered Goedaert’s work; he has searched the entire world since then for everything that pertains to the fijnschilder entomologist.
+Special thanks to all who read and thought along, such as Libelle- en Vlinderwerkgroep Zeeland / Peter Geene.
+This exhibition would not have been possible without the collecting mania and perseverance of Kees Beaart, a former biology teacher, nature lover and founder of Stichting Natuurrijk.
+In 1996 he discovered Goedaert’s work through one his books; he has searched the entire world since then for everything that pertains to the fijnschilder entomologist.
 Kees Beaart generously shared his findings, and put many artefacts from his Goedaert Collection at our disposal.
 His book Johannes Goedaert Fijnschilder en Entomoloog (Johannes Goedaert Fijnschilder and Entomologist) was released at the inauguration of this exhibition.